varunprajan/varunprajan.github.io/_posts/2025-12-06-against-cuped.markdown

 Most practitioners are aware of at least some of these problems (in particular, 1 and 2), but I have not seen all of them presented in a single place before.

-I’ll also try to provide some code examples to allow readers to follow along more easily.
+I’ll also provide some code examples to allow readers to follow along more easily.
 Let’s go!

 ## A basic CUPED example